alexanderbelous/h3mtxt/README.md

 Or, if you want, you can use the C++ API from this repo to programmatically modify a `h3m::Map` object.

 Note: only **Shadow of Death** maps are supported.
 Currently, I have no plans to support other versions (e.g., Restoration of Erathia) or mods.

+# Status
+Structured represenation of a .h3m map is complete (see [h3m::Map](Map/Map.h)), but some cosmetic changes (e.g., wrappers for some bitmaks) might be added in the future.

+Reading and writing .h3m maps is fully implemented ([H3MReader](H3MReader) and [H3MWriter](H3MWriter) libraries).

+Conversion to/from a human-readable text format is currently in progress.